 (1) In this section —

-“external facility” means a facility outside a prison that is used to confine prisoners to facilitate their being provided with opportunities for work or participation in programmes or activities.
+external facility means a facility outside a prison that is used to confine prisoners to facilitate their being provided with opportunities for work or participation in programmes or activities.

 (2) A prisoner who is assigned to an external facility shall be deemed to be in lawful custody while confined in that external facility.